tweag/guides/style/Haskell.md

 ### Links

-Use in-line links economically.
+Use inline identifier links economically.
 You are encouraged to add links for API names.
 It is not necessary to add links for all API names in a Haddock comment.
-We therefore recommend adding a link to an API name
+We therefore recommend adding a link to an API name if:
-if:

-* The user might actually want to click on it for more information (in your judgment), and
+* The user might actually want to click on it for more information (use your judgment), and
 * Only for the first occurrence of each API name in the comment (don't bother repeating a link)